 KitchenCraft cast iron grill press

 Best for searing meat

-Grill presses are a lot easier to use than a spatula for pressing meat like burgers and steaks whilst they cook over a barbecue.
+Grill presses are a lot easier to use than a spatula for pressing meat like burgers and steaks while they cook over a barbecue.
 The result should be evenly seared meat that's packed with barbecue flavour.
-This grill press by KitchenCraft has a good surface area and being cast iron, can be heated on the barbecue to sear the meat from above whilst the meat cooks below.
+This grill press by KitchenCraft has a good surface area and being cast iron, can be heated on the barbecue to sear the meat from above while it cooks from below.

 Best BBQ tool essentials